-02. PA Mitigation funds should be maximized for any disasterdamaged facilities that are utilizing PA funding for repairs, so that HMGP funds can be reserved for projects that are ineligible for PA or other state mitigation priorities outside of a disaster declaration.
+02. PA Mitigation funds should be maximized for any disaster-damaged facilities that are utilizing PA funding for repairs, so that HMGP funds can be reserved for projects that are ineligible for PA or other state mitigation priorities outside of a disaster declaration.

-03. Unlike some HMA grants, PA Mitigation is non-competitive grant funding and there is no overall funding cap for mitigation projects.
+03. Unlike some HMA Grants, PA Mitigation is non-competitive grant funding and there is no overall funding cap for mitigation projects.

-04. The available mitigation funding for a PA permanent work project depends on the estimated cost of the repair to pre-disaster condition and the vulnerability of the damaged facility.
+04. The available mitigation funding for a PA permanent work project depends on the estimated cost of the repair and the vulnerability of the damaged facility.
 If the mitigation measure is eligible under PA Mitigation and proven to be cost effective, then it can typically be funded.